montagestudio/firefly/README.md

 You will need to run this whenever you make changes to Firefly.

+This will restart the `login` and `project` servers, and stop all running containers so on the next request they will be restarted with the updated code.
-This will restart both the `login` and `project` servers.
-If either fail to deploy the previous version will remain running and the last 20 lines of the error log will be output.
+If either `login` or `project` fail to deploy the previous version will remain running and the last 20 lines of the error log will be output.

+If you make changes to the `Dockerfile` then you will need to rebuild the base container image.
+Run `npm run container-rebuild`.

 Debugging Node
 --------------